Thermic effect of food (TEF)

 Carbohydrates and Fats: Efficient but Less "Hot" Fuels

 Carbohydrates cost significantly less to process (5-10%).
 The main expenditure comes from converting them into glycogen, which is stored in muscles and the liver.
-This is a relatively fast and efficient process.
+This is a relatively quick and efficient process.

-Fats are the champions of efficiency.
-With a thermic effect of only 0-3%, they are extremely "cheap" for the body.
+Fats are champions of efficiency.
+With a thermic effect of only 0-3%, they are "cheap" for the body.
 It absorbs and stores them in fat depots with minimal energy expenditure.
-This is why, in my practice, I see that diets with the same calories but very high fat content and low protein often lead to slower weight loss, even though everything looks fine on the calculator.
+In my practice, I see that diets with the same calories but very high fat content and low protein often lead to slower weight loss, even though everything looks fine on the calculator.
 This doesn't mean fats are "bad" – they are vital, but purely from a TEF perspective, they don't help us.

 Failed Scenarios: When Chasing High TEF Backfires